dired-ufla/coursestats/README.md

 ## Releases

+- v2.1: this version fixes an issue related to plugin upgrade.
 - v2.0: this version allows the user filtering data based on course categories.
 - v1.3: this version fixes an issue related to division by zero error and improves the documentation about the plugin.
 - v1.2: this version fixes an issue related to number format.